DAS provides cultural competency workshops, presentations and consultations to promote a positive environment and equal access for all.

 American Sign Language Program

-Deaf Adult Services offers highly qualified sign language instruction using a number of curriculum’s designed to demonstrate the daily interaction of people who primarily use ASL.
+Deaf Access Services offers highly qualified sign language instruction using a number of curriculum’s designed to demonstrate the daily interaction of people who primarily use ASL.
 Learning sign language is comparable to learning any foreign language.
 The time and breadth of knowledge required for fluency depends on your motivation and the amount of exposure you receive from the Deaf community.
 Typically, the best indicator of how long it will take to become fluent is the amount of time spent communicating ASL in its natual environment.

 Grammar, vocabulary, finger spelling and cultural behaviors are components in all our courses, and we believe that all languages are best learned through immersion.
 This is especially true for a visual world of sign language.